Blog

 Our commitment to democracy is more important than ever.
 In order to protect all Ohioans’ right to clean air, water, and lands, we must fight to safeguard our democracy and empower every individual to vote and make their voices heard on the ballot.

-Here’s the information you need to know to vote in the 2022 General Election.
+Here’s the information you need to know to vote in the 2024 Primary, Special, and General Elections.
 For additional information, we encourage you to visit the Ohio Secretary of State’s website: https://www.sos.state.oh.us/elections/voters/

 Register to Vote + Check Your Voter Registration